 In short, our saffron is sourced from a collective of small family farmers from a single region in the province of Kerman in Iran.
 My wife and I come from exactly the same small region.
 In fact, we know many of the farmers personally and have worked shoulder to shoulder with them

+We saw a great opportunity to help these trusted farmers.
+So we set up a system that would benefit us and them and future generations.
 Because we have known these farmers personally for many years, we can 100% rely on the premium quality of the saffron they produce.
 So we are happy to pay more for it.

 The higher price means our farmers were able to invest more in a sustainable irrigation system.
 This yields more crops and at the same time allows them to save water.
 Because we are paying far more than the average price, the farmers did not need so much land